How to play Monster Hunter Frontier – MHF server setup guide

 Related: The 10 most fun monsters to hunt in the Monster Hunter games

-Note: this guide will walk users through setting up SQL databases and related schema, but it’s expected that the user understand how internet ports operate and how to alter firewalls.
+Note: this guide will walk users through setting up SQL databases and related schema, but it’s expected that the user understands how internet ports operate and how to alter firewalls.
 While the community actively uses the Erupe Community Edition server and client files, these files can only legally be obtained via the lawful purchase of Monster Hunter Frontier — copyright laws may apply.
-Finally, users follow this guide at their own risk — we make no guarantees of safety, efficiency, or security in the usage of found files.
+Finally, users follow this guide at their own risk — we do not guarantee safety, efficiency, or security in using found files.

 Installing PostgreSQL

-After obtaining the server files, users will need to first install PostgreSQL, an open-source relational database system.
-Where this program is installed ultimately doesn’t matter, but we suggest placing a sub-folder where you’re planning on placing the server, as a reminder to uninstall the program.
-Users will want to install all options with PostgreSQL server: the server itself, pgAdmin 4 (a GUI for database management), Stack Builder, and Command Line Tools.
+After obtaining the server files, users must install PostgreSQL, an open-source relational database system.
+Where this program is installed ultimately doesn’t matter, but we suggest placing a sub-folder where you plan on placing the server as a reminder to uninstall the program.
+Users will want to install all options with the PostgreSQL server: the server itself, pgAdmin 4 (a GUI for database management), Stack Builder, and Command Line Tools.

 Where the Data Directory goes won’t ultimately affect too much — we recommend placing the directory in its default location, which is an automatic sub-folder of PostgreSQL.
-Relational databases are secure entities — you’ll be prompted to create master passwords during the install of PostgreSQL.
-Make sure you make a note of the password, as you’ll need the string to interact with the database in the future.
+Relational databases are secure entities — you’ll be prompted to create master passwords while installing PostgreSQL.
+Ensure you note the password, as you’ll need the string to interact with the database.
 When queried, select to install your database into the local cluster.

-Once the install has been completed, open the installed application ‘pgAdmin‘, and enter a new master key password when prompted — this is a different password than what was created during install.
+Once the installation has been completed, open the installed application ‘pgAdmin’ and enter a new master key password when prompted.
+This is a different password than what was created during installation.
 Within the pgAdmin application, navigate to File, then Preferences.
-In here, we’re going to set the binary path of PostgreSQL to your installed version, found within the bin sub-folder of PostgreSQL.
+Here, we’re going to set the binary path of PostgreSQL to your installed version, which is found within the bin sub-folder of PostgreSQL.

-- Once the Bin has been properly marked, you will be able to set it as default.
+• Once the Bin has been appropriately marked, you can set it as default.

 Within the pgAdmin application, left-click on the Servers on the left side of the window.
-You will be prompted to enter a password — this is the password set-up during the install process of PostgreSQL, not the Master password set upon opening the application.
-Right-click your installed version of PostgreSQL, then navigate to ‘Create,’ and finally select ‘Database.’
+You will be prompted to enter a password — this is the password set-up during the installation process of PostgreSQL, not the Master password set upon opening the application.
+Right-click your installed version of PostgreSQL, then navigate to ‘Create’ and select ‘Database.

 Related: The strongest Monster in each Monster Hunter game